akomis/diploma-project/README.md

 ## Configuration
 Change agent's settings and choose which devices and which data/attributes of those will be monitored by changing the `agent.conf` file.
-For changing the agent's settings you can change the values under the `AGENT`.
+For changing the agent's settings you can change the values under the `[AGENT]` section.
-In order for the agent to find a Dobot Magician and connect to it, a section of the device, `[DOBOT:PORT]` must exist in the configuration file (e.g. `DOBOT:COM3` for serial or `DOBOT:192.168.0.3` for connecting through wifi).
+In order for the agent to find a Dobot Magician and connect to it, a section of the device, `[DOBOT:PORT]` must exist in the configuration file (e.g. `[DOBOT:COM7]` for serial or `[DOBOT:192.168.0.3]` for connecting through wifi).
 You can connect multiple devices through various ports (serial port/ip address).
+Similarly in order for the agent to find a JeVois camera and connect to it, a section of the device `[JEVOIS:PORT]` must exist in the configuration file (e.g. `[JEVOIS:COM3]`) with the only difference that the port can only be serial as the camera does not support wireless connection with the host.
+For monitoring the object's identity one must provide a space-seperated list with object names in the "objects" entry (e.g. objects = cube pen paper).
-For enabling data to be monitored you can use `on`, `1`, `yes` or `true` and in order to not monitor certain data use `off`, `0`, `no`, `false`depending on your preference.
+For enabling data to be monitored you can use `on`, `1`, `yes` or `true` and in order to not monitor certain data use `off`, `0`, `no`, `false` depending on your preference.
 By removing an entry completely the value for the entry will be resolved to the default.
-For more details on the configuration settings check the tables below for each section.
+For more details on the configuration settings for the Agent, Dobot Magician and JeVois camera devices check their respective tables below with all options and their details.

 ### AGENT
 |   Config Name   |                        Description                        | Type | Default |